 Mini-split heat pump systems are ductless heating and cooling systems.
 These highly efficient products are an increasingly popular alternative to traditional heating and cooling systems and often replace space heaters and window units.
 They are well-suited to improving comfort in poorly heated or cooled rooms or areas.
-Mini-split heat pump systems are ideal for commercial spaces with rooms that have individually controlled temperatures, such as a hotels, nursing homes, healthcare facilities or dental offices.
+Mini-split heat pump systems are ideal for commercial spaces with rooms that have individually controlled temperatures, such as hotels, nursing homes, healthcare facilities or dental offices.

 Savings and Incentives from Efficiency Maine